um-grex/grex-docs/content/english/software/containers.md

 {{< /highlight >}}

 Similarly to Singularity, you will need to bind mount the required data directories for accessing data outside the container.
 The same best practices mentioned above for Singularity (pulling containers beforehand, controlling the cache location) equally apply for the Apptainer.
-The environment variables for Apptainer should be usinge APPTAINER_ instead of SINGULARITY_ prefixes.
+The environment variables for Apptainer should be using APPTAINER_ instead of SINGULARITY_ prefixes.

 ## Using Podman from SBEnv on Grex
 ---

 [Podman](https://podman.io/) modules re now provided under the default Grex SBEnv environment.
 On Grex, Podman is configured as _rootless_.
 Podman is meant to be used by experienced users for jobs that cannot be executed as regular binaries, or through Singularity due to OCI requirements.
-Grex is an HPC systems, so it is expected that users would be using Podman to run comopute jobs rather than persistent services (inclunding and not limited to databases, and network services).
-Thus Podman jobs and running containers that deemed to be inappropriate for HPC may be terminated without notice.
+Grex is an HPC systems, so it is expected that users would be using Podman to run compute jobs rather than persistent services (including and not limited to databases, and network services).
+Thus, Podman jobs and running containers that deemed to be inappropriate for HPC may be terminated without notice.

-Access to the Podman runtime is throigh a module.
-Due to the nature of container runtime environment, we strive to update Podman regularly, so in most cased, the latest installed version must be used:
+Access to the Podman runtime is through a module.
+Due to the nature of the container runtime environment, we strive to update Podman regularly, so in most cases, the latest installed version must be used:

 {{< highlight bash >}}
 module load podman